 The Fieldwork Educator is to complete the electronic evaluation and review it with the student at both the mid-term and final points of the fieldwork assignment.
-The mid-term evaluation should be used to help develop or modify student leaning objectives for the second half of the fieldwork experience.
+The mid-term evaluation should be used to help develop or modify student learning objectives for the second half of the fieldwork experience.

-The completed FWPE stays at the College as part of the student's academic record; it is not sent to AOTA.
+The completed FWPE becomes part of the student's academic record at Maria; it is not sent to AOTA.